NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/self-reporting.md

 # Self Report <since project="skills-service" version="1.4.0" />

 Self Report is a feature that empowers users to mark skills as completed directly in the SkillTree dashboard OR through the embedded Skills Display component.
-A project administrator can enable ``Self Reporting`` for a skill, set of skills or even all the skills.
+A project administrator can enable ``Self Reporting`` for a skill, set of skills or even all the skills in a project.
-Skills that have been configured with Self Reporting display ``I did it`` button allowing users to self report completion of those skills.
+Skills that have been configured with Self Reporting expose an ``I did it`` button, allowing users to self report completion of those skills.

 There are two ``Self report`` types available:
 1. ``Honor System`` - points are awarded immediately